 The Statue of Saint Longinus by Bernini was created for one of the niches at the crossing of St. Peter’s Basilica.
-In the nave of St. Peter’s Basilica within the four piers, supporting the dome, each pier has a niche in which is set one of the four statues associated with the basilica’s primary holy relics.
+In the nave of St. Peter’s Basilica within the four piers, supporting the dome, each pier has a niche.
+In niche one of the four statues associated with the basilica’s primary holy relics.
 This statue of Saint Longinus holding the spear that pierced the side of Jesus is one of these four statues.
-The sculptor, Bernini has depicted a dramatic narrative showing Longinus’ conversion.
+The sculptor, Bernini, has depicted a dramatic narrative showing Longinus’ conversion.
 Bernini’s skill in manipulating marble ensured that he became a worthy successor of Michelangelo, far outshining other sculptors of his generation.

 The Statue of Saint Longinus is one of these four statues.
 The four sculptures set in the niches of the four piers supporting the dome of St. Peter’s Basilica are: